mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 ~/work/homepage (<span style="color: lightgreen">main</span>) $
 </div>

-`main` is the current git branch that Julia is on, and when she's in the middle of a git operation like bisect or merge, the terminal changes to this:
+`main` is Julia's current git branch.
+When she's in the middle of a git operation like bisect or merge, the terminal changes to this:

 <div class="terminal-example">
 ~/work/homepage (<span style="color: lightgreen">main|MERGING</span>) $